Our POLAR webpage offers a range of information, documents and resources aimed at self-learning for general practice staff. Please browse and enjoy.

 Contact us if you would like assistance or if you would like to add a walkthrough.

-In POLAR the Patient Lists are printed after 'Export to Excel'.
-Once exported to Excel, you can filter, format and print your Patient List for use with patient recalls and reminders.
+POLAR exports Patient Lists to Microsoft Excel prior to printing.
+Once exported to Excel, you can filter, format and print your Patient List for appropriate use, including informing patient recalls and reminders.

 Excel Training Videos (YouTube)